kadojs/kado/doc/api/Lifecycle.md

 ### Lifecycle.start()
 * Return {Promise} resolved when all items have been started

+Note: each item will emit a `start` event.

 ### Lifecycle.stop()
 * Return {Promise} resolved when all items have been stopped

+Note: each item will emit a `stop` event.